 Some people have very few side effects.
 But the side effects of checkpoint inhibitors can be serious.
 If you have any symptoms or side effects that start during treatment or after treatment finishes, contact your doctor or hospital straight away.

-We have information about individual checkpoint inhibitor drugs and their side effects at macmillan.org.uk/immunotherapy
+We have information about individual checkpoint inhibitor drugs and their side effects on our website (see page 120).

 Radiotherapy

 Radiotherapy uses high-energy rays to destroy cancer cells.

 You may have radiotherapy to: